Welfare Guarantees in Schelling Segregation: Optimality Notions

 \begin{corollary} When the topology is a tree, the price of PO is $\Theta(n)$. \end{corollary}

-We now show that if the ratio $b/r\in \Theta(1)$, i.e., the fraction of agents of each type is at least a certain constant, then a constant welfare can again be guaranteed.
+To finish this section, we show that if $b/r\in \Theta(1)$, i.e., the fraction of agents of each type is at least a certain constant, then a constant welfare can again be guaranteed.

 \begin{proposition} Suppose that the number of agents is equal to the number of nodes.
 Then any PO assignment has social welfare at least $\min\left\{\frac{b}{r+1}, \frac{r}{b+1}\right\}$. \end{proposition}